qcgm1978/qcgm1978.github.io/_posts/2018-04-14-TensorFlow-AI-Learning.markdown

 You can install HTML Boilerplate plugin and then code `html5-boilerplate` to generate HTML5 Document easily.

+Do you want to see above dynamically?
+Access [link](/tensorflow.js/)

 2, https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html

 Code the first TypeScript TDD